Post

 • Easier to maintain and hand over

-• Can be operated on a mobile phone
+• Can be operated on mobile devices

 • AI Can Help!